 - If you have any questions regarding the Tax Sale; how it will work or registration, please contact SRI at (800) 800-9588.

 - You can view a list of the properties, minimum bid amounts, photos of the properties and G.I.S. maps prior to the sale on the Zeus Auction website.

 - All tax sales are a minimum bid auction.
-The minimum bid is the amount due for all years back taxes, which also includes any penalties, interest charges and fees incurred. ***The minimum bid does not include the current year's taxes, any future tax bills or any outstanding Special Assessments or Invoices.
-The purchaser of the property will be responsible for any and all current tax bills, future tax bills, and outstanding special assessments/invoices due at the local municipality.
+The minimum bid is the amount due for all years back taxes, which also includes any penalties, interest charges, fees incurred, current summer and village tax bills and some invoices from the local municipality. ***The purchaser of the property will be responsible for any and all future tax bills, and outstanding special assessments/invoices, not included in minimum bid, due at the local municipality.

 - You will not be able to go through the properties.

 - The purchaser accepts the property in an "as-is" condition and releases Lenawee County from all liability from the condition of the premises, whether known at the time of the Tax Sale or discovered after the fact.

 - Prior to the Tax Sale you must do your own research for any and all properties your are interested in - by contacting the local municipality for building and/or use regulations as well as any outstanding Special Assessments or invoices.